mm696626/GameCubeMarioPartyAudioEditor/README.md

 ### Notes
 * Music audio must be in DSP format
-* As of now, it's not possible to have songs that are larger than the original be the replacement (There's a size check in place)
+* As of now, it's not possible to have songs that are larger than the original be the replacement
   * Honestly, this is fine since Mario Party songs don't play for more than a minute anyway and the music restarts on a new event
   * If anyone wants to figure this out, go right ahead!
 * This tool will attempt to auto select the other track of your song, so name it either with the same file name appended with _L and _R or (channel 0) and (channel 1)